bluesky/bluesky/doc/source/hardware.rst

 *For context on what we mean by "flyer", refer to the section on :doc:`async`.*

-The interace of a "flyable" device is separate from the interface of a readable or settable device, though there is some overlap.
+The interface of a "flyable" device is separate from the interface of a readable or settable device, though there is some overlap.

 .. class:: FlyableDevice: